 The East Ward Community Primary School Governing Body is responsible for the school and meet each term.
 You are welcome to attend as a non-voting member.

->

-> If you have any issues for discussion or views that you would like to make known please contact Mr Waites or the Parent Governors.
-Simililarly, if you have a complaint Mr Waites or the governors will be happy to discuss any items big or small.
-If the concern remains unresolved there is a formal complaints procedues available to you.
+If you have any issues for discussion or views that you would like to make known please contact Mr Waites or the Parent Governors.
+Similarly, if you have a complaint Mr Waites or the governors will be happy to discuss any items big or small.
+If the concern remains unresolved there is a formal complaints procedures available to you.

->

-> Chair of Governors- Mr C. Peach of East Ward Primary School.
+Chair of Governors- Mr C. Peach of East Ward Primary School.

->

-> Parent Governors- Mr D. Foster (Vice-Chair) , Miss D. Hanson
+Parent Governors- Mrs H. Golding (Vice-Chair) and Miss D. Hanson

->

-> Declaration of interests
+Declaration of interests

 Governors returned a nil declaration of business and personal interests.